online-go/online-go.com/CONTRIBUTING.md

 -   Submit an issue if one does not exist.
 Please include as much of the below information as possible:
     -   A clear summary.
     -   Operating System tested on.
-    -   Browser used when bug appeared (or multiple browsers if you have replicated the bug.)
+    -   Browser used when bug appeared (or multiple browsers if you have replicated the bug).
     -   Browser version.
     -   Steps to reproduce the issue.
     -   Any additional information that you might think is useful.